vikingdata/articles/databases/mysql/Mysql_timezone.md

 ---
-title : MySQL Timezone
-author : Mark Nielsen
+title : MySQL Timezone : now() and hard date author : Mark Nielsen
 copyright : June 2024
 ---

-MySQL Timezone
+MySQL Timezone : now() and hard date
 ==============================

 _**by Mark Nielsen
 Original Copyright September 2024**_

-This is for MySQL 5.7, I believe it works in 8.0, need to test 8.4.
+This is for MySQL 5.7 and 8.0.
+Probably the same in other versions.
-Will test in various versions.

 1. [Links](#links)
 2. [setup master-slave virtualbox](#install)